AbdulrazaqAS/blockfundr/README.md

 - **main**: For Production
 - **updates**: For development
 - **localnode**: For running app on local node.
 Uses metamask wallet as provider.
 - **private-key**: Used for testing.
-Directly uses a private key to sign transaction.
+Directly uses a private key to sign transactions.